nooga/AcquisitionAPI/README.md

 ## REST API - ROUGUE variant

 This variant is to be used in DIY devices, prototypes and sensor with poor accuracy.
+No authentication is used, using `SUID` for the first time will register the device.

 ### Reading request